FilipeReynaud/dice-games/README.md

 # dice-games

-The current game was developed within the context of the gmtk game jam (see: https://itch.io/jam/gmtk-jam-2022 ).
+The current game was developed within the context of the GMTK game jam (see: https://itch.io/jam/gmtk-jam-2022).

 ## Dependencies